 Lilies Njanga, Africa Director at Malaria No More UK says: “As young people face unprecedented new challenges around employment and health due to the pandemic, we must protect the fight against malaria.
 Africa's youth are too smart and too strong to let malaria steal their futures.
 The Kigali Summit will be a critical moment to galvanise renewed action to tackle malaria in the face of COVID-19 challenges.
 Never has it been more urgent to protect communities and to build a safer world for all.
 It’s in our hands.”

 Dr Elvis Ikechukwu Eze, a young medical doctor and malaria youth champion from Nigeria says: “In terms of inequality, we know that malaria prevents more children from going to school than you can imagine.
 Getting an education is the first step to success and a good life.
 Malaria continues to deprive Africa of its prosperity and economic potential.
 The more we make efforts to eradicate malaria now, the more our future will be preserved in many ways.

 “If my generation looks around, they will see how malaria affects them.
 We must unite to defeat this disease once and for all.
 We can educate ourselves, inform our friends and work within our communities to get rid of them locally.
 We must ensure that no avenue is overlooked to eradicate malaria.”

-The dynamic youth focused Zero Malaria ‘Draw the Line Against Malaria’ campaign film will premiere on February 24th 2021.
+The dynamic youth-focused Zero Malaria ‘Draw the Line Against Malaria’ campaign film premiered on February 24th 2021.